In education, the ‘curriculum’ is broadly defined as the ‘totality of pupil experiences that occur in the educational process’.

 Our Key Stage 4 Curriculum has a strong focus on the core EBacc academic subjects of English, Mathematics and Science as well as Languages and Humanities.

-An aligned timetable for Key Stage 4 courses allows for a wider curriculum offer for students, covering a whole range of subjects as well as opportunities to engage with courses from other providers.
+An aligned timetable for Key Stage 4 courses allows for a wider curriculum offer for students, covering a whole range of subjects.
 Curriculum time is organised to benefit students by reducing the number of simultaneous subjects and assessments, extending pupil/teacher contact time and providing opportunities for support, learning reinforcement and challenge.

 Key Stage 4 Courses